I have a holiday decorative project for you. You will have fun making this Thanksgiving DIY wood block decoration for the coming holiday.

 Sealing the blocks is optional.
 That’s all there is to making this Thanksgiving DIY wood block accessory/puzzle.
 You will actually spend most of your time waiting for paint to dry.
-This project is still under 2 hours total.
+This project is still under 2 hours total, most of drying time.

 Displaying the Thanksgiving Wood Blocks

 You can place the wood blocks on a table, on a tray, in a basket.
 Let your guests know that the set is not just for looks, but also as a puzzle for fun.

 I hope that you like this fun DIY Thanksgiving project.
 Your kids, grandkids, even grown~ups will enjoy it.
 And don’t forget to PIN it for your holiday decor.